481883

 European Wax Center may have had a favorable quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

-European Wax Center's price-to-earnings ratio based on the next 12 months is 28.3x.
-There are definitely things to like about European Wax Center, and looking at the consumer discretionary landscape right now, it seems to be trading at a reasonable price.
+European Wax Center's price-to-earnings ratio based on the next 12 months is 26.7x.
+We don't really see a big opportunity in the stock at the moment, but in the end, beauty is in the eye of the beholder.
+If you like European Wax Center, it seems to be trading at a reasonable price.

-Wall Street analysts covering the company had a one-year price target of $18.25 per share right before these results (compared to the current share price of $13.50), implying they saw upside in buying European Wax Center in the short term.
+Wall Street analysts covering the company had a one-year price target of $18 per share right before these results (compared to the current share price of $10.80).

 To get the best start with StockStory, check out our most recent stock picks, and then sign up for our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.